 When Brunost meets Baguette.
-A French blog about love, winter, cuisine and koselighet in Norway
+A Bilingual Blog (English and French) on love, winter and koselighet in Norway.

 “This year my colleague did something really bitchy to us: she got pregnant” says the guy sitting across the dinner table in my French New Year’s Eve 2014.
 I almost choked on my slice of camembert.
 I’ve been living in Norway for 4 years and never have I ever heard such negative comments associated with pregnancy.
 “She left for 3 months on maternity leave.
 I mean seriously!
 And then you wonder why employers don’t want to hire women in their 30’s”.
 This did not seem to shock anyone around the dinner table, including a guy with his baby son in his arms and my 8-month pregnant friend.

 “She just leaves us like that, and then what are we supposed to do?”.
 I suggested a shy “Replace her until she comes back?”
 (I know, I have such revolutionary ideas sometimes).
 And I added that in my Norwegian office, at least one person goes on a parental leave every year, and for much more than 3 months.
 The person is replaced and comes back after the leave and everything goes quite smoothly.
 And, as both women AND men take a leave, employers can’t think while hiring someone that women are more likely to take a leave as both parents will take one anyway.
 This sounded very foreign, and not at all as a practical solution to him.

 “But it takes time and energy to replace someone, the guy adds.
 She should have warned us that she was trying to get pregnant so we would have time to plan for this.
 It was quite unprofessional of her”.
 I can only imagine the solution to this “unprofessionalism”: an update at staff meetings where women report on a monthly basis whether they are planning on getting pregnant, the date of their last periods and an ultrasound picture if necessary.
 Now my turn to say…seriously?